bhumi1102/rails/guides/source/layouts_and_rendering.md

 The rule is that if you do not explicitly render something at the end of a controller action, Rails will automatically look for the `action_name.html.erb` view in the controller's view path and render it.
 So in this case, Rails will render the `app/views/books/index.html.erb` file.

-And now that we have a `Book` model and `@books` instance variable available we would modify the `index` view to display the properties of all the books something like this:
+And now that we have a `Book` model and `@books` instance variable available we would modify the `index` view to display more details about all the books.
+Something like this:

 ```html+erb
 <h1>Listing Books</h1>